 As a startup, you are not alone in your brave venture.
-Amsterdam has a long history as a successful business hub and leading centre of trade, so there is an established infrastructure of progressive thinkers, business accelerators, networks and co-working spaces.
+Amsterdam has a long history as a successful business hub and leading centre of trade, so there is an established infrastructure of progressive thinkers, startup incubators and accelerators, networks and co-working spaces.
 This makes the city a breeding ground for new companies and an ideal place for validating your business model and accessing funding.

 2) A city connected

 Amsterdam combines the advantages of being a European capital with those of being a relatively small-scale city.
 This lends it a cosmopolitan vibe, while it allows it to retain its village-like charm.
 All relevant contacts are just a stone’s throw away, which makes the processes of networking, creation and production fast and flexible.
-The city’s cultural and social life is varied and extensive – there are world-class restaurants, theatres, cinemas, gig venues and concert halls – but at the same time, it is easy to get around and new arrivals find it easy to become familiar with the city, feeling at home after a short time.
+A plethora of small- and large-scale events such as meetups, conferences and workshops help with making connections and becoming part of the startup ecosystem.
+And the city’s major annual startup events and top tech conferences have become unmissable fixtures.

 Amsterdam’s cycling culture is no secret and it may well be a key ingredient towards enjoying a happier, healthier lifestyle.
 Hopping on a bike to get across town – rather than struggling in traffic or relying on public transport – is one of the most common things expats highlight about the city.
 And clearing your head after a day in the office is certainly simpler if the journey home takes you cycling through Vondelpark.
 All the above factors contribute to a high quality of life.
 Amsterdam regularly ranks high in the Mercer Quality of Living Survey, a ranking of the most attractive cities to live in worldwide.

 Catalysed by a huge pool of talent, proximity to (potential) clients and cosmopolitan atmosphere, Amsterdam’s business life is flourishing and it continuously attracts new, up-and-coming businesses.
 In addition, Amsterdammers are tolerant of change and receptive to new technologies.
-For example, green technologies, impact entrepreneurship, the circular economy and sustainability are high on the agenda.
+For example, the energy transition, smart mobility, impact entrepreneurship, the circular economy and sustainable construction are high on the agenda.

 The Amsterdam Area is home to a talented workforce, providing access to a large labour pool of talented, highly motivated, well-educated and multilingual potential employees.
 The city's diverse population fosters a multicultural, multilingual, open-minded outlook.
 English is widely spoken (including in many companies), enabling non-Dutch speakers to comfortably live and work in the city.
 44% of the population have attended higher education institutions, 80% speak English and 90% speak two or more languages.

 8) Strategic location